 Through much of the year, of course, terminations are fairly singular.
 They’re one-offs, only happening when an agent leaves their agency or the industry, if someone commits a crime and loses their license, or when someone dies.

-Yet, there are still a few big reasons an operations team might be daydreaming about bulk termination capabilities.
-If you’re already well-versed on the need for bulk terminations, check out what other daydreams AgentSync Manage makes come true.
+Yet, there are still a few big reasons an operations team at the average MGA, MGU, or carrier might be daydreaming about bulk termination capabilities.
+If you’re already well-versed on the need for bulk terminations (including the ability to schedule them in advance), check out what other daydreams AgentSync Manage makes come true.
 If not, read on:

 Some states have consistent appointment renewal and termination seasons.
 Others fluctuate from year to year.
 (We have a running blog with the appointment renewal and termination deadlines for states that have announced them in 2022.)